-Firstly, radiation produced surface defects might enhance the surface diffusion of Pb vapors, facilitating lead coverage.
-Secondly, radiation could homogenize the surface features of the sample, reducing variations in Pb attachment preferences and leading to greater lead coverage.
-Thirdly, radiation might sputter off surface impurities, such as pre-existing oxide scales, improving the contact between the liquid lead and the alloy sample [34].
+This radiation-induced wettability enhancement has been reported in studies where ionizing radiation, such as gamma irradiation, was shown to improve the surface wettability of materials like SS316 and Zircaloy-4 when exposed to two-phase fluids [35].
+However, it is uncertain whether radiation directly alters wetting, thereby leading to an increased initiation of lead penetration, or if radiation primarily affects the corrosion process without significantly changing the wetting behavior, which then results in increased initiation of lead penetration and subsequently better wetting.
+Nonetheless, a higher lead coverage is observed under radiation, suggesting a correlation between radiation and wetting.
 A detailed study should be conducted in future work to investigate these speculations.
-However, the enhancement of wetting due to radiation is also reported in other studies [35].

 Once lead corrosion is initiated, radiation would affect its development.
 In metal bulk sample, under point defect kinetics model, radiation damage cascades produce numerous interstitials in equal proportion to vacancies in the grains at beginning.
-But interstitials are much more mobile, compared to vacancies, resulting in their diffusion towards to surfaces or phase boundaries as sinks [36].
+But interstitials are much more mobile, compared to vacancies, resulting in their faster diffusion towards to surfaces or PBs as sinks [36].
 Consequently, the total diffusivity of the metal could be enhanced by [37]: